 To wrap up 2021 web design trends

-Keep in mind no matter what trends you chase and which you buck, these trends are taking off for a reason—enhancing your website experience and stand out from the many competitors out there with templated websites.
+Keep in mind no matter what trends you chase and which you buck, these 2021 technology web design trends are taking off for a reason—enhancing your website experience and stand out from the many competitors out there with templated websites.
 They can’t and shouldn’t be all used together, but many work hand in hand to create modern experiences that keep visitors engaged and curious long enough to take the actions you want them to.

 Need help taking advantage of these and other trends in your next website upgrade?
 See our professional web design service.
 We guide you through our process, along with our digital strategy services and custom WordPress development.